Kappal: Critical reception

-The Hindu wrote, "Kappal fulfils its only purpose — to be funny...here’s actor Vaibhav’s big breakthrough as a solo hero.
+Sudhir Srinivasan from The Hindu wrote, "Kappal fulfils its only purpose — to be funny...here’s actor Vaibhav’s big breakthrough as a solo hero.
 This Kappal sails strong for the most part".
 Sify called Kappal a "watchable fun ride with witty dialogues and good writing".
 Rediff gave the film 2.5 stars out of 5 and wrote, "There may be flaws, but there is no denying that Karthik G Krish’s Kappal is thoroughly entertaining.
 But do remember to leave your thinking cap at home".
 The Times of India gave 3 stars out of 5 and wrote, "Karthik G Krish, is not after heavy philosophy but entertainment.
 So, he constructs the film as a comedy that is often silly, at times offensive but overall funny". silverscreen.in wrote, "Kappal is like that old joke, which only gets better with age.
 It also sustains the good spirit that the riotous pattimandram (debate talk show) of Solomon Pappaiah offers on festive mornings".
 The New Indian Express wrote, "Directed by a debutant, it’s meant to be a total comic entertainer.
 But then it depends on each one’s perception of what they feel are genuine comic moments"...going on to add that the film was "comedy probably targeted at the lowest common denominator in the audience".